KennethBates/docs/docs/guides/move-your-octopus-instance-to-another-server/move-the-server.md

 ---
 title: Move just the server
-description: Walkthrough to move an Octopus instance from one server to another.
+description: Walkthrough outlining how you can move an Octopus instance from one server to another.
 position: 1
 ---